u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/create_reports.rst

 =============

-Views and menu items for your SQL views are created and used in the same way as any other Odoo model.
+Views and menu items for your SQL views are created and used in the same way as any other Thrive Bureau ERP model.
 You are all set to start using your SQL view.
 Have fun!

 Extra tips
 ==========